ReliSA/CRCE/README.md

 - **MongoDB**, tested on v2.6.10, v3.4.10
 - **Maven 3**, tested on 3.5.2

-On linux, switching to JDK 7 for development/build can be done via `update-java-alternatives` (or, less ideal as it does not set all aspects of the environment, `sudo update-alternatives --config java`).
+On linux, switching JDK version for development/build can be done via `sudo update-java-alternatives` (or, less ideal as it does not set all aspects of the environment, `sudo update-alternatives --config java`).

 ## Build